lj89/MSDS-6306-Doing-Data-Science---Case-Study-01/README.md

 * BeerStudy.Rmd - main program
 * BeerStudy.html - html output from the main program
 * Presentation Notes2.docx - Notes about each slide to help with the video presentation
-* Beer Study Presentation Format.Rmd - ioslides version of presentation but not updated, we decided to use PowerPoint
-* styles.css - style info for the ioslides version (Beer Study Presentation Format.Rmd)

 #### INPUT FILES: (Folder = ImportFiles)
 1. Beers.csv - information about 2410 craft beers